ionic-team/ionic-site/_posts/2015-02-23-ionic-in-action-book.markdown

 ![Ionic in Action](/img/blog/ionic-in-action-header.jpg)

-[Jeremy Wilken](https://twitter.com/gnomeontherun)’s book <i>[Ionic in Action](http://ionicinaction.com)</i>, is being published by [Manning](http://manning.com/wilken) and released late this spring.
+[Jeremy Wilken](https://twitter.com/gnomeontherun)’s book <i>[Ionic in Action](http://ionicinaction.com)</i>, is being published by [Manning](http://manning.com/wilken) and will be released late this spring.

-The book is not yet in print, but you can [get the early access version today](http://ionicinaction.com) (Save 42% with code ionic42) and give Jeremy direct feedback in the author forum about what you like, don’t like, or any questions you might have or content you’d like to see added.
-Jeremy will respond to your posts himself.
+Even though the book is not yet in print, you can [get the early access version today](http://ionicinaction.com) (Save 42% with code ionic42) and give Jeremy direct feedback in the author forum, where he will respond to your posts himself.

 We talked with Jeremy about his background, his use of Ionic, and the process of writing the book.

 <!-- more -->
 <b>Can you tell us a little about yourself as a developer and writer?</b>

 Like many developers, I have always had an interest in tinkering and understanding the moving parts.
-I’ve been building websites since I was in junior high, and gradually grew my skills to the point where I spent many years freelancing.
+I’ve been building websites since I was in junior high, and I gradually grew my skills to the point where I spent many years freelancing.
 More recently, I’ve joined larger scale projects and now work primarily as a front end engineer.
 I love working on usability and user experience.
-My journey to developer and writer wasn’t my plan during my formal education (I’ve got a degree in the arts), but that is pretty common in our field.
+Becoming a developer and writer wasn’t my plan during my formal education (I’ve got a degree in the arts), but that is pretty common in our field.

 As far as being a writer, that part is somewhat new to me.
 Most of my writing was done in college, and while I did write quite a few papers then, the style is very different from the writing done for a technical book.
-I’ve worked pretty hard to improve my skills and I am fairly proud of what I have written so far.
+I’ve worked pretty hard to improve my skills, and I am fairly proud of what I have written so far.

 <b>When did you start using Ionic, and what about it was compelling enough to you to write a book about it?</b>